-Postponement (sometimes called a "waiting period") allows an employer to delay its duty to auto-enrol eligible jobholders for up to three months.
-An employer may use postponement for all or any of its workers.
-Where an employer uses postponement, its staging date or duties start date remains the same but its duty to assess the relevant part of its workforce is postponed to the deferral date.
-The employer then has six weeks from the deferral date to complete auto-enrolment for the relevant workers.
+Postponement allows an employer to delay its duty to auto-enrol eligible jobholders for up to three months.
+For example, the employer may wish to avoid auto-enrolling fixed-term workers who may not be with the organisation for long.
+Where an employer uses postponement, its duty to assess the relevant worker is postponed to the deferral date.
+The employer then has six weeks from the deferral date to complete auto-enrolment for the relevant worker.

 The employer can apply postponement: